 - Co-leader, Academy of Pharmaceutical Sciences Nanomedicine Focus Group

 - Member of the American Society for Testing and Materials (ASTM, committee membership E56 – nanomedicines)

 - Fellow of the Higher Education Authority (FHEA)

 - Member of the European Society for Nanomedicine

 - Executive Board member of the British Society for Nanomedicine

 - Member of the British Society for Immunology

-Keywords: advanced therapies and therapeutics, liposomes, lipidic nanoparticles (LNP), Complement, Complosome, CARPA, pseudoallergy, hypersensitivity, complex medicines, extracellular vesicles, exosomes, nanoparticles, nanomedicines, nanotherapeutics, biomaterials, biocompatibility, immunology, immunotoxicology, immune engineering, intracellular drug delivery (ICD), immune response, drug disposition, human immune cells immune metabolism, microenvironment, membrane transporters, biocompatibility.
+Keywords: advanced therapies and therapeutics, liposomes, lipidic nanoparticles (LNP), vaccines, gene delivery, nucleic acid therapeutics, Complement, Complosome, CARPA, pseudoallergy, hypersensitivity, complex medicines, extracellular vesicles, exosomes, nanoparticles, nanomedicines, nanotherapeutics, biomaterials, biocompatibility, immunology, immunotoxicology, immune engineering, intracellular drug delivery (ICD), immune response, drug disposition, human immune cells immune metabolism, microenvironment, membrane transporters, biocompatibility.